 The rest of this article will cover the pros and cons of both nylon and steel rollers.
 Then, we’ll talk about how long you can expect your nylon rollers to last.

 Let’s get started.

-Its a thermoplastic which means it becomes flexible and moldable at a high enough temperature, but turns solid when it cools.
+It is a thermoplastic, which means it becomes flexible and moldable at a high enough temperature but turns solid when it cools.